zalando/riptide/riptide-stream/README.md

 This includes infinite streaming format as application/x-json-stream and application/json-seq, but also streaming of simple finite lists/arrays of JSON objects.

-- **Technology stack**: Indicate the technological nature of the software, including primary programming language(s) and whether the software is intended as standalone or as a module in a framework or other ecosystem.
-- **Status**:  Alpha, Beta, 1.1, etc. It's OK to write a sentence, too.
-The goal is to let interested people know where this project is at.
-This is also a good place to link to the [CHANGELOG](CHANGELOG.md).
-- **Links to production or demo instances**
-- Describe what sets this apart from related-projects.
-Linking to another doc or page is OK if this can't be expressed in a sentence or two.

 ## Example

 ```java